JonasLamy/LiverVesselness/README.md

 | masks       | uint_8                 | uint_8|
 | ground truth| uint_8                 | uint_8|

-Other types will require to tweak the code...Especially input template type.
+Other types will require to tweak the C++ templates in the code...

 The input volume list is a .txt file listing all necessary volumes for the benchmark in the following order :

 - A unique ID/Name
 - The path to the raw data
+- The path to the vessels groundtruth
 - The path to the organ mask
 - The path to the bifurcations mask
 - The path to the dilated vessels mask
-- The path to the vessels groundtruth

 Note that the unique ID is used to create a folder containing all its vesselness results.
 This corresponds to data1 and data2 in the previous section.